 Let your students know that someone — likely a team of people — invented nearly all of the things we use on a daily basis: tablets and TVs, cars and stoplights, apps and video games, sneakers and sports equipment, etc. All of these products make up the invention process.
-Here’s a brief look at the invention process based on the MIT-Lemelson’s InvenTeams program (modified for the lessons below):
+Here’s a brief look at how MIT-Lemelson InvenTeams use the invention process to help young people design their own inventions:

-- Share phase: Present the invention to your class then share photos of your invention using #PBSInvention via NewsHour Extra’s Twitter, Instagram or Facebook, and we’ll send you a PBS stress ball and USB drive!
+Share phase: Present the invention to your class and share photos using #PBSInvention @NewsHourExtra via Twitter, Facebook and Instagram, and we’ll send you a prize!
 Email firstname.lastname@example.org with any questions or feedback.

 Tooltip of related stories